Protofall/Crayon-Game-Framework/Crayon/README.md

 ## Instructions on usage

-As of now when making a new project, you'll need to link the exact path to a crayon library (Unlike in real library where you can just do "graphics.h").
-Also I think your project directory and the Crayon directory need to have the same parent directory unless you modify the makefile to properly call Crayon's bash file
+As of now when making a new project, copy over this makefile, edit the "crayon_path" variable and make new asset, cdfs and code folders.
+Crayon currently doesn't behave like a real library, instead you must include the files you want with their correct path (Unlike in real library where you can just do "graphics.h")

 Crayon's root:

 	+ code	//Contains crayon library stuff
 	+ makefile
-	+ make.sh
+	+ preprocess.sh

 Your Project's root:

 	+ assets/
 	+ cdfs/
+	+ code/		//Your project's code files
 	+ makefile	//Same makefile from Crayon directory

 assets can contain a normal file system, but files/folders with crayon_x fields will be pre-processed.
 Basically the stuff inside there dirs will get processed and the processed result will be the cdfs directory.

 (Explain later what each field means)

-The picture formats are PAL4BPP, PAL8BPP, RGB565 (Opqaue), ARGB4444 (Transparent) or ARGB1555 (Punch-Through).
+The picture formats are PAL4BPP, PAL8BPP, RGB565 (Opqaue), ARGB4444 (Transparent) and ARGB1555 (Punch-Through).

 Note: Its up to the artist/developers to make sure that the art assets meet the BPP requirements (OPAQUE and TRANSPARENT are 16BPP) and that the romdisk/textures/sound files will all fit in the Dreamcast's RAM nicely (Not crash)

-The Crayon/code/ directory contains all the .c and .h crayon files used by the program, and every .c/.cpp file in "Your Project"s directory will also be compiled
+The Crayon/code/ directory contains all the .c and .h crayon files used by the program, and every .c/.cpp file in your Project's directory will also be compiled

 ### In assets